-The theme of “The Great(est) Conversation(s)” will frame those events which showcase our academic distinctiveness.
+The theme of “The Great(est) Conversation(s)” frames many events which showcase our academic distinctiveness.
 Our community is characterized by a particular educational experience, a “functioning model of what life can look like when first-rate intellectuals examine their faith, live their faith, and enjoy positive relationships in community with others who believe differently or not (at) all” (Dr. Richard Yanikoski, former President and CEO of the Association of Catholic Colleges and Universities, in Veritas, March 2012).
 The SMC educational experience is exemplified by Collegiate Seminar, whose pedagogy of shared inquiry and discussion of essential questions about faith, morality, ethics and social justice increasingly characterizes both our undergraduate and graduate programs.
-For our Sesquicentennial, in addition to framing our Symposia as examples of The Great(est) Conversation(s), we will sponsor events that celebrate our academic distinctiveness and model discussion that lends itself to unanticipated creation and the synthesis of perspectives.
+In recognition of our unique academic identity, the Provost's Office will continue to sponsor events that celebrate our academic distinctiveness and model discussion that lends itself to unanticipated creation and the synthesis of perspectives.

 Faculty or staff who are interested in organizing and sponsoring an event which meets the guidelines below and submit a successful proposal will receive a $500 stipend and a budget of up to $5000 for the event, which can include guest speakers, promotional materials, food, or supplies.
-Proposals for “The Great(est) Conversation(s)” should be submitted to the Office of the Provost by August 20, 2012 for funding during the 2012-13 academic year.
+Proposals for “The Great(est) Conversation(s)” should be submitted to the Office of the Provost by September 15 for funding during the same or a subsequent academic year.

 Guidelines for Submission

 1. The Topic:

 Should address a great idea (e.g., truth, beauty, goodness, justice) or examine a perennial question (e.g., Who are we?
 What happens when we die?
 What is the role of government?)